 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
-Funding continued for the 2018-2019 academic year based on the number of eligible pupils; over the course of the year we received £20,660.00, this funding is used to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport that we offer at Southborough.
-Significant funds were also sourced for the resurfacing of the junior playground, including the provision of two fully equipped netball courts.
+Funding continued for the 2019-2020 academic year based on the number of eligible pupils; over the course of the year we received £20,910, this funding is used to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport that we offer at Southborough.

 At Southborough we have an ongoing ambition to deliver both a high quality and a varied amount of PE and School sports for every child.
 We aim to develop confident, independent learners in a safe, competitive environment, ensuring all pupils have a secure understanding of PE and sport through enjoyment, teamwork and participation.
 In order to give every child, every chance to be active and informed of the importance of living a healthy life, we deliver 2 hours per week of PE throughout the school at present.
 In July 2019 our school was again recognised for its excellent delivery and provision of PE and Sport and we currently hold the Gold School Games Mark Award.
 The key areas for development of the funding are Subject Leadership, Staff CPD opportunities, Healthy Living, Leadership and Sports clubs including School-club links and inter-school competition.
 With the PE premium funding we hope to apply for Platinum School Games status in 2020, something schools can only now do when a Gold School Games Mark is achieved in four consecutive consecutive years, as well as increase the participation and achievement within PE and School Sport at Southborough.